POCKET WATCH, ANDRÉ HESSEN. GOLD, ENAMEL, ETC. PARIS, FRANCE, CIRCA LAST THIRD 18TH CENTURY.

 Reference: ZE326

 Pocket watch, engraved André Hessen.
 Gold, enamel.
-Paris, France, towards the last third of the 18th century.
-It has faults.
-Pocket watch in a case decorated with enamel on the back (within a pearl band you can see a composition of clear classicist influence with a female figure, perhaps an allegory of the arts), and a white dial with Roman numerals for the hours and lines and in Arabic for the minutes and in which you can see the text Adré Hessen.
-The delicately decorated movement features a numbering (549) and the name Adré Hessen (1745-1805), a watchmaker who established himself in Paris, France, in 1767 and who was highly recognized and appreciated in his time.
+Paris, France, towards the end of the 18th century.
+It has some flaws.
+Pocket watch with a case decorated with enamel on the back (within a band of pearls you can see a composition with a clear classicist influence with a female figure, perhaps an allegory of the arts), and a white dial with Roman numerals for the hours and lines and Arabic numerals for the minutes, on which you can see the text Adré Hessen.
+The delicately decorated movement has a number (549) and the name Adré Hessen (1745-1805), a watchmaker who settled in Paris, France, in 1767 and who was very well-known and appreciated in his time.

 · Size: 7x5x1.5 cms.